-You can get great lighting effects with the best flashguns, but these eventually have their limits, both in power and range, and in the controllability and 'light shaping' effects you can achieve.
+In this guide we've included plug-in studio lights, battery-powered lighting kits designed to be taken on location, and continuous LED lighting panels.
+While you can get great lighting effects with the best flashguns, these types of lighting unit do have their their limits, not just in terms of power and range, but also in the controllability and 'light shaping' effects you can achieve.

-Before we kick off our rundown of the best photography lighting kits, we'll take a look at each of these categories.
+Before we kick off our rundown of the best photography lighting kits, let's take a closer look at what we mean by each of these categories.

 What kind of lighting kit should I go for?